wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## Gadgets

-Gadgets are [tools](#tools) which can be enabled from you Wikidata's account preferences.
+[Gadgets](https://www.mediawiki.org/wiki/Extension:Gadgets) are made up of JavaScript and/or CSS Snippets located on pages in the MediaWiki namespace.
+These snippets add functionality to the wiki itself and can be enabled and disabled via preferences.

 ## [Tools](https://www.wikidata.org/wiki/Wikidata:Tools)